pxiaccount/pxitimer-tui/README.md

 ( Font in screenshots is Inconsolata.
 You can download Inconsolata font from https://fonts.google.com/specimen/Inconsolata )<br>

 ## About
-pxitimer is a timer program which contains many functions (Functions are currently developing) ** This software may contains bugs.
-But I'll try to fix it as soon as possible ** Press Ctrl + C to quit program
+pxitimer is a timer program which contains many functions (Functions are currently developing)<br>
+** This software may contains bugs.
+But I'll try to fix it as soon as possible<br>
+** Press Ctrl + C to quit program<br>
+** If you find a bug that doesn't count time you provided try deleting "time_hours.txt / time_minutes.txt / time_seconds.txt" in your local directory file of this project

 ## Installation